-Several treatment options are available for Bell's palsy, and some patients will recover without seeking treatment.
+Several bells palsy treatment options are available, and some patients will recover without seeking treatment.
 It is important, however, to seek medical attention to discuss a treatment plan and avoid misdiagnosis.
 Some people benefit from taking prescribed oral steroids, and it may help to get this treatment as soon as possible after the onset of facial weakness.

 Your primary care provider, or ENT (ear, nose, and throat) specialist, or otolaryngologist, may prescribe antiviral drugs in addition to oral steroids.
 Other experimental treatments may include electronic nerve stimulation, electroneurography, hyperbaric therapy, or acupuncture.
 There is conflicting evidence about how well some surgical and experimental treatments work.
 Talk with your doctor about risks and potential side effects with any treatment.